liubcheck/taxi-service/README.md

 Web application with basic UI interface which simulates taxi service work.
 It allows you to create cars, manufacturers, drivers and attach drivers to the cars.
 ## Features
-- registration like a driver;
+- driver registration;
-- authentication like a driver;
+- driver authentication;
 - create/update/remove a manufacturer;
 - create/update/remove a car;
 - create/update/remove a driver;